 Feed the Future Innovation Lab for Fish

 The Feed the Future Innovation Lab for Fish works to reduce poverty and improve nutrition, food security, and livelihoods by supporting research on sustainable aquaculture and fisheries systems.
 Sign up for our newsletter to learn of funding opportunities, research developments, and resources.

-Lead Institution: Mississippi State University
+Lead Institution, Management Entity: Mississippi State University

-U.S. based partners: University of Rhode Island, Texas State University, Washington University St. Louis, and RTI International.
+Management Entity Partners: University of Rhode Island, Texas State University, Washington University St. Louis, and RTI International.

 Rich in protein and nutrients, fish are among the most traded agricultural commodities in the world.
 In developing countries, more than 2.6 billion people depend on some form of fish for more than 20% of their total animal protein.